Morning and After Care programs

 This is an enjoyable club where students learn to express themselves on stage, expand their imaginations through characterization and costumes, and form new friendships.
 Participating in Drama Club builds confidence, poise, and teamwork!

 Students in grades four through eight are eligible to participate in the National Geographic Bee.
 The contest is designed to encourage and spark student interest in geography.
 Each Tuesday in October through January students meet from 2:50 pm to 3:30 pm to review materials prepared by the National Geographic Society, complete practice tests and study the geography of the world through a variety of activities, such as apps, online and small group activities.
 In January the students participate in the school geography competition and the winner of that competition participates in the online state bee qualify test and so on up to the national level if successful.
 For the last three years a Saint Christopher student has made it to the state competition level.

 Junior Choir is open to all students in grades 2-8.
-We rehearse one day a week after school in the balcony of the church.
+We rehearse Wednesday’s after school in the balcony of the church.
 Our rehearsals prepare us to sing for school liturgies and a weekend mass that occurs once a month.
 Junior Choir members are also eligible to audition to be a Junior Cantor.
 Junior Cantors rehearse in addition to the regular choir rehearsal.
 Their role is to assist in leading the congregation in song at school and weekend liturgies.